Modern History Playlist

 Prelims Strategy Tips

-The Communal Award (1932) by British PM Ramsay MacDonald granted separate electorates to minorities, including Depressed Classes.
-Gandhi opposed this, fearing further division of Hindu society, and began a fast unto death in Yerwada Jail.
-Under pressure, Ambedkar and Gandhi signed the Poona Pact (1932), replacing separate electorates with reserved seats for Depressed Classes in joint electorates.
+The Communal Award (August 1932) by British PM Ramsay MacDonald granted separate electorates to minorities, including the Depressed Classes.
+Gandhi opposed this, fearing the structural fragmentation of Hindu society, and began a fast unto death in Yerwada Jail.
+This moral pressure led to the Poona Pact (September 1932) between Ambedkar and Gandhi , which replaced separate electorates with reserved seats in joint electorates.

-The Communal Award (1932) by British PM Ramsay MacDonald granted separate electorates to minorities, including Depressed Classes.
-Gandhi opposed this, fearing further division of Hindu society, and began a fast unto death in Yerwada Jail.
-Under pressure, Ambedkar and Gandhi signed the Poona Pact (1932), replacing separate electorates with reserved seats for Depressed Classes in joint electorates.
+The Communal Award (August 1932) by British PM Ramsay MacDonald granted separate electorates to minorities, including the Depressed Classes.
+Gandhi opposed this, fearing the structural fragmentation of Hindu society, and began a fast unto death in Yerwada Jail.
+This moral pressure led to the Poona Pact (September 1932) between Ambedkar and Gandhi , which replaced separate electorates with reserved seats in joint electorates.

 Comparison: Communal Award vs. Poona Pact